shikharcodes/shikharcodes/README.md

 - 🎓 I'm a second year undergraduate student studying Computer Science & Engineering, with specialization in Artificial Intelligence and Machine Learning.

-- 🌱 I’m currently learning: **JavaScript, Machine Learning and Golang**.
+- 🌱 I’m currently learning: **Machine Learning, Golang and DevOps**.

 - ⚓ I'm also exploring and learning about **Docker**, **Kubernetes** and other technologies of the **Cloud Native** and **Web 3.0** space.